Austria Gambling Regulation

-With growing popularity, gambling attracted the attention of local authorities.
-Austria became one of the first European countries to attempt to combat unregulated gambling.
-Emperor Leopold I passed legislation in 1696 for the criminal prosecution of individuals involved in unlawful betting.
+With its growing popularity, gambling attracted the attention of local authorities.
+Austria became one of the first European countries to combat unregulated gambling.
+Emperor Leopold I passed legislation in 1696 criminalizing the activities of individuals involved in unlawful betting.

-At the time, gambling was mostly considered a pastime of the poor and common folk.
-Things changed in the 18th century when the nobility also jumped on the bandwagon.
-Gambling became the preferred hobby of notable Austrians like the famed composer Wolfgang Amadeus Mozart and Maria Theresa, the Archduchess of Austria.
+At the time, gambling was mainly regarded as a pastime for the poor and common folk.
+Things changed in the 18th century when the nobility also joined in.
+Gambling became a favored hobby of notable Austrians, such as the famed composer Wolfgang Amadeus Mozart and Maria Theresa, Archduchess of Austria.

 The popularity of card and dice games rapidly increased.
-This growing popularization led to the introduction of various entry fees and taxes.
-The country introduced regulated sports betting in the summer of 1916 as a means to further boost the state coffers through the collection of betting duties.
+This growing popularity led to the introduction of various entry fees and taxes.
+The country introduced regulated sports betting in the summer of 1916 as a means to further boost state coffers through the collection of betting duties.

 Gambling continues to be closely regulated in Austria to this day.
-Austrian gamblers have access to a broad range of legal gambling products, online and terrestrial.
-Most of them, like chance-based games, are controlled on a federal level.
-Others, like sports betting, are subject to individual provincial regulations.
+Austrian gamblers have access to a broad range of legal gambling products, both online and land-based.
+Most of them, such as chance-based games, are controlled at the federal level.
+Others, such as sports betting, are subject to individual provincial regulations.

 Laws that Govern Landbased Gambling in Austria